 No–ABOR policy states that the home of an unemancipated minor is that of the parent(s).
 However, Arizona high school graduates who have spent at least 3 of their high school years in Arizona, may qualify for a reduced tuition rate.

 Objective evidence of financial independence means a student's ability to meet his or her own expenses.
-Indicators of financial independence include: 1) Place of employment and proof of earnings 2) Other sources of support 3) Proof of filing an Arizona state income tax return 4) Residence claimed on federal income tax returns of applicant and/or parents 5) Veteran status 6) Whether claimed as a dependent for income tax purposes by a parent or any other individual for two years immediately preceding the request for residency classification.
+Indicators of financial independence include: 1) Place of employment and proof of earnings 2) Other sources of support 3) Proof of filing an Arizona state income tax return 4) Residence claimed on federal income tax returns of applicant and/or parents 5) Veteran status 6) Whether claimed as a dependent for income tax purposes by a parent or any other individual for one year immediately preceding the request for residency classification.
 A student will generally be considered financially independent if he/she:

 - is a veteran of the U.S. Armed Forces - OR -